 3).
 Just show up (or not.)
 Allow yourself to change locations, holiday traditions or defy social norms.
 Allow yourself to show up, or not.
 Here’s the thing: nothing is “normal” anymore.
 Normal died the day your child did.
 Which means you’re now living in the land of defying normal.
 Anything goes.
 Give yourself permission to do what you need to do this year, even if it seems “abnormal” or outlandish to yourself or anyone else.

-Allow yourself the “5 minute rule,” where you decide 5 minutes before an event if you can make it or not.
+Allow yourself the “5-minute rule,” where you decide 5 minutes before an event if you can make it or not.
 Communicate this with your host beforehand.
 Thank them for the invitation, and let them know you’re not sure if you’ll be able to make it, but if you’re up to it, you’ll be there.
 That alone might feel liberating and more do-able.
-Less pressure, and the freedom to honor what you need in that moment.
+Less pressure, and the freedom to honor what you need at that moment.

 4).
 Honor your child in ways that are meaningful to you.
 Keyword: meaningful to you.
 Light a candle at your holiday table in loving memory of your precious child.
 Say your child’s name.
 Ask others to do the same.
 Acknowledge the glaringly empty chair.
 Participate in random acts of kindness in loving memory of your precious child gone too soon.
 Donate your favorite grief book to your local library, church, hospital, grief center, therapist’s office, or to someone who needs it.
 Volunteer at an orphanage.
 Volunteer right in your neighborhood.
 Or, one of my all-time favorites: donate gifts for children who are the exact same age your child would be.